Takata Airbag Class Action Lawsuit

 Information about the class action lawsuit

 Quinn Emanuel Urquhart and Sullivan, along with litigation funder Regency Funding Pty.
-Ltd., are opening a class action in Australia against car manufacturers, including Toyota, Honda, and Mazda among others for their role in the defective Takata airbag scandal.
+Ltd., are opening a class action in Australia against car manufacturers, including BMW, Honda, Lexus, Mazda, Subaru and Toyota among others for their role in the defective Takata airbag scandal.

 Australian consumers need to know that these airbags degrade over time, so the longer they remain unrepaired on the market, the more incidents will happen.
-And, as we recently saw in the expanding recall for U.S. consumers, some manufacturers are also replacing faulty airbags with equally faulty ones.
-If there are no safe replacements, the only way to remedy this for Australian consumers is to demand a buy back remedy.
+And, as we recently saw in the expanding recall for U.S. consumers, some manufacturers are also replacing faulty airbags with newer Takata airbags with the same defective features, which will need to be replaced again.

 Australian consumers who purchased a car fitted with a Takata airbag may be entitled to participate in the class action.
 Register now to take action.